 Wrapping up

-Croatia still remains cheaper than most of the other potential destinations in Western Europe, like Spain or Italy and even Greece, so your dollars or Euros will provide a bigger bang for sure.
+Croatia remains more affordable than most of the other summer destinations in Western Europe, like Spain, Italy, and even Greece, so you’ll get a bigger bang for your buck.

 Even more, if you travel outside the peak of the season (which is from June to August when prices skyrocket), you can really do it on a tighter budget and still enjoy good weather: Croatia in September & October is still really nice!

-In the end, it’s good to know that your trip to Croatia will be as expensive as you want it to be, as you have options for a vacation on a budget, but which is still enjoyable.
+In the end, it’s good to know that your trip to Croatia will be as expensive as you want it to be, but if you’re on a budget, you can still prepare an unforgettable vacation.

 If you have any other questions – or maybe price examples to add and share, don’t hesitate to write a comment below!